 I am so fortunate to teach undergraduate students (majors and non-majors), graduate fellows from the Winterthur Program, and PhD students from several disciplines in the humanities.
 They keep me on my toes, expand my thinking, and teach me about what’s really happening online!

 I have taught a wide variety of courses at a number of institutions.
 In addition to courses on literature, material culture, and literary theory, I enjoy teaching composition and research methods.
 I have developed a series of workshops on writing for scholars in the social sciences.
 I also train graduate students to engage a broader public—through writing, media appearances, and community outreach— in the Delaware Public Humanities Institute (DELPHI).

-If you’d like to read more about my commitment to feminist pedagogy, please take a look at my Guide to Graduate Seminars (and Beyond).
+If you’d like to read more about my commitment to feminist pedagogy, please take a look at my Feminist Guide to Grad Seminars.

 At the University of Delaware